blockimperiumdao/godotblockchain/README.md

 >b/ Select the ChainID of the Blockchain that your Wallet Factor is on

->c/ Provide a bundle id for your project (your Thirdweb configuration should whitelist this bundleid)
+>c/ Provide a bundle id for your project (your Thirdweb configuration should whitelist this bundle id)

 >d/ Provide the ClientID from your Thirdweb Configuration

->e/ Check the box if you want these transactions to be gasless (consult Thirdweb documentation for this setting)
+>e/ Check the box if you want these transactions to be gas-less (consult Thirdweb documentation for this setting)

 6/ Create a TextEdit for the email address and the one time password (OTP) that will be sent to the email address to confirm the users email address.